 Compassion towards fellow human beings is at the heart of Humanism and with this in mind, we humbly extend a hand of companionship and provide an ear to anyone needing support: being a patient, a prisoner, going through a life changing event, or any other challenging situation.
 This service is not only available to Humanists but also to any other person who might wish to make use of the service.

 We believe that an individual seeking support should have the possibility of speaking to someone who shares their worldview.
 At the time of writing, Maltese state institutions such as hospitals and prisons, entrust pastoral care and support exclusively to the Catholic church – only if someone specifically asks for a carer of another religion or life stance, would such support be made available.
 Humanist carers are also available if specifically requested.

 Our Humanist carers are accredited by UK’s Non-Religious Pastoral Support Network to work in various institutions including healthcare, prisons and the armed forces.
 This accreditation is maintained by a thorough recruitment process and assessment of the competencies required to do this work to an exceptionally high standard.
 Carers may come from all walks of life but they share a number of common qualities: a personable disposition, a non-judgmental attitude, a keen commitment to helping others, patience, and a strenuous ethic of professionalism.

-If you have any questions, wish to use our services or join our team of volunteers, please do get in touch with us; either through the contact link below.
+If you have any questions, wish to use our services or join our team of volunteers, please do get in touch with us on 79373986 or through the contact links below.

 Frequently Asked Questions

 What is the difference between Humanist support and services such as those offered by a psychologist or counsellor?

 As Humanist carers, our services are distinguished from those of given in psychotherapy or counselling as we are not there to treat clients.
 Rather, our purpose is to give advice and reassurance on an existential level, helping with questions relating to beliefs and ethics and to a person’s worldview or lifestance.